hybridgroup/taskmapper/README.md

     gem install ticketmaster-unfuddle

-## TODO

-* Load login information from local file

 ## Usage

-**Note** Subject to change.
+**Note:** The API may change, and the following may not be the final.
+Please keep yourself updated before you upgrade.

 First, we instance a new class with the right set of options.
 In this example, we are authenticating with Unfuddle.
-As Unfuddle is a closed system, it is *required* that you authenticate with a user to a subdomain, and so we do:
+As Unfuddle is a closed system, it is *required* that you authenticate to a subdomain:

     unfuddle = TicketMaster.new(:unfuddle, {:username => "john", :password => "seekrit", :subdomain => "ticketmaster"})

+### Grabbing a project

-Now we can use our instance with the right settings, to find a project.
-Let's go ahead and grab "testproject":
+Now that we've got out ticketmaster instance, let's go ahead and grab "testproject":

     project = unfuddle.project["testproject"]

-Which is a shortcut for:
+        #=> TicketMaster::Project<#name="testproject"..>

+*Project#[]* is an alias to *Project#find*:

     project = unfuddle.project.find "testproject"

-Which is a shortcut for:
+        #=> TicketMaster::Project<#name="testproject"..>

+Which translates into:

     project = unfuddle.project.find :name => "testproject"
+        #=> TicketMaster::Project<#name="testproject"..>

-Meaning you could also find a project by description or any other property, like this:
+That means you can actually look up a project by something else than the title, like the owner:

-    project = unfuddle.project.find :description => "Testproject's description"
+    project = unfuddle.project.find :owner => "Sirupsen"

-Let's create a ticket with our project instance, unfuddle requires these three properties in order to create a ticket:
+        #=> TicketMaster::Project<#owner="sirupsen"..>

+To retrieve all projects, simply pass no argument to find:

+    project = unfuddle.project.find
+        #=> [TicketMaster::Project<#..>,TicketMaster::Project<#..>,..]

+### Creating a ticket

+Now that we grabbed the right project.
+Let's go ahead and create a ticket at this project:

     project.ticket.create(:priority => 3, :summary => "Test", :description => "Hello World")

+We create our ticket with three properties, the only one which may seem unfamiliar is the priority one, however, this attribute is required by Unfuddle.

+### Finding tickets

-Let's play with tickets.
-First we go ahead and grab ticket 22:
+Alright, let's play with the projects tickets!
+Here we grab the ticket with the id of 22:

     ticket = project.tickets(:id => 22)
+        #=> TicketMaster::Ticket<#id=22..>

+Like with projects, we can also find tickets by other attributes, like title, priority and so on, with tickets we do not use a find method though.
+Also as with projects, if no argument is passed, all tickets are retrieved:

+    tickets = project.tickets
+        #=> [TicketMaster::Ticket<#..>,TicketMaster::Ticket<#..>,..]

+### Changing ticket attributes

-We're working on this ticket right now, so let's go ahead and change the status
+Let's say that we're working on this ticket right now, so let's go ahead and change the status to reflect that:

     ticket.status = :in_progress

-Other valid ticket statuses are:
+Other valid ticket statuses include:

     :closed, :accepted, :resolved

-For the fun of it, we'll change the description as well, and then save the ticket.
+For the sake of example, we'll change the description as well, and then save the ticket.

     ticket.description = "Changed description to something else!" ticket.save

+### Closing a ticket

-The issue was solved, let's make it official by closing the ticket with the appropriate resolution:
+The issue was solved, let's make that official by closing the ticket with the appropriate resolution:

     ticket.close(:resolution => "fixed", :description => "Fixed issue by doing x")

+Note that you could close the ticket by changing all the attributes manually, like so:

+    ticket.status = :closed
+    ticket.resolution = "fixed"
+    ticket.resolution_description = "Fixed issue by doing x" ticket.save

+However, as closing a ticket with a resolution is such a common task, I included the other method which may be more convenient.

 ## Support